 Unison’s Microgrid Solutions

-Unison Energy provides turnkey microgrid solutions that keep you at 100% operability no matter the state of the grid.
+At Unison Energy, we provide turnkey microgrid solutions that keep you at 100% operability no matter the state of the grid.

 Owned, installed, and operated by Unison Energy under an Energy Services Agreement model with zero capital expenditures from our clients, our microgrids provide:

-Unison Energy currently has microgrids operating in California, Maryland, New Jersey, and New York.
-Consider the experience of a ShopRite supermarket in Bay Shore, Long Island, that lost nearly everything to Hurricane Sandy.
+Unison Energy operates microgrids across the U.S. Consider the experience of a ShopRite supermarket in Bayshore, Long Island, that lost nearly everything to Hurricane Sandy.
 The facility entered a contract with Unison Energy — and when the utility went down for three days in 2019, its power stayed on.
 Instead of losing a million dollars on spoiled products, ShopRite was able to serve its community and continue selling groceries and prescription medicines.

 Don’t let utility problems prevent you from serving your customers.
 A Unison Energy microgrid solution protects your business from disruptive outages and ensures the lights stay on.